ec-europa/europa-component-library/docs/Migrating-v3.md

 - :boom: markup has been revised to handle new specs
 - :warning: twig parameter `meta` is now an array of string
 - :warning: twig parameter `background_image` has been removed (using image url to check if there is a background)
-- :warning: twig parameter `overlay` added, to select optional overlay on top of background image
+- :warning: twig parameter `overlay` added to Core page header, to select optional overlay on top of background image
+- :heavy_check_mark: twig parameter `thumbnail` added, to add an optional image

 **Text area**